douglasgscofield/dispersalDiversity/README.md

 Additional source files are provided to perform other tasks.
 `plotPairwiseMatrix.R` is available for plotting pairwise divergence/overlap matrices.
 More information is available below.
-This file requires the `pmiDiversity.R` source file to be available within the same directory.
-Then simply
+This file requires the `pmiDiversity.R` source file to be available within the same directory:

 ```R
 source("plotPairwiseMatrix.R")